leiyangleon/Geogrid/docs/instruction.md

        ------------------MISC parameters (preparation for autoRIFT)------------------
        nodata_out:          nodata value in the output
-       chipSizeX0:          Smallest chip size allowed (in m)
+       chipSizeX0:          Smallest chip size allowed in image horizontal direction (in m)
-       gridSpacingX:        Grid spacing in X direction (in m)
+       gridSpacingX:        Grid spacing in x direction (in m)
        _xlim:               x coordinate limits (in m)
        _ylim:               y coordinate limits (in m)
        pOff:                Grid starting pixel index in x direction (in integer pixels)